rbscholtus/G-C-Data---Project/README.md

 #### Final step

 The final step was to write the tidied dataset with averages to disk.
-I decided to write it to CSV format because this is easily portable.
+I decided to write it to a textfile because this is easily portable.
 I included column names, but omitted row names.